Buhi, Camarines Sur: Geography

 Buhi is located in the south-eastern part of the province of Camarines Sur.
 It is bound on the east by Mount Malinao, on the west by Mount Asog and Iriga City, on the north by Sagñay-Buhi mountain ranges and on the south by the low-lying ranges of Polangui, Albay, with the following coordinates: 13 degrees 25’ 32.4" north latitude and 123 degrees 30’ 49.1" east longitude.
-It is 75 km north-east of Legaspi City and 53 km and south of Naga City.
+It is 75 km north-east of Legazpi City and 53 km and south of Naga City.

 The municipality has been divided into five sectors, namely: